SharePoint/sp-dev-docs/docs/spfx/web-parts/known-issues.md

  "TypeScript error(s) occurred."
 ```

-This is due to a bug in the preview builds.
+This is due to a bug in the SharePoint Framework Developer Preview builds.
 You can use the following workaround to overcome this issue:

 In `@microsoft/sp-client-base/lib/index.d.ts`, change: